kudit/Compatibility/CONTRIBUTING.md

 - Preserve public identifiers, established behavior, compatibility paths, and user-visible syntax unless a breaking change is explicitly requested.
 - Keep changes tightly scoped and avoid unrelated reformatting or whitespace-only edits.
-- Add clear inline comments explaining new or modified code and why the change is necessary.
 - Please make clear when code is not best practice or the obvious way of doing things particularly when you're making stylistic or judgement choices.
+- Prefer plain Markdown and code blocks for text intended to be pasted into files, GitHub, Xcode, or terminals.
+- Prefer matching existing code style and leverage existing helper functions when possible rather than writing your own.

+## Comment preservation rules

+Comments are part of the source and should be treated as maintainer-authored documentation, requirements, historical context, and design rationale rather than as optional clutter.

 - Add complete DocC comments to public APIs and to non-obvious internal APIs.
-- Preserve existing comments unless they are obsolete.
 - Use concise comments for obvious behavior and more detail around compatibility, migration, concurrency, and platform-specific decisions.
-- Prefer plain Markdown and code blocks for text intended to be pasted into files, GitHub, Xcode, or terminals.
+- Add clear inline comments explaining all new or modified code and why the change was made.
+- Preserve existing comments by default, including explanatory comments, TODOs, reference URLs, migration notes, historical rationale, disabled example code, and maintainer-authored reminders.
+- Do not remove or shorten a comment merely because the surrounding code appears self-explanatory, because the comment seems verbose, or because the implementation has been refactored.
+- Prefer updating an existing comment when behavior changes rather than deleting it.
+- A comment may only be removed when it is demonstrably factually incorrect, describes code or behavior that no longer exists, or the maintainer explicitly requests its removal.
+- When resolving a TODO or instruction comment, remove it only after the requested work is actually complete.
+If the comment also contains useful rationale, history, compatibility information, or references, preserve that information in an updated explanatory comment.
+- When adding or changing compatibility branches, tests, workarounds, non-obvious API choices, or platform-specific behavior, prefer adding comments explaining why the code exists rather than relying on the implementation alone.
+- During final diff review, specifically inspect every deleted comment line.
+Any intentional comment deletion must be justified in the completion summary.
+Accidental or unjustified comment deletions must be restored before the change is considered complete.
+- Unless explicitly requested, comment cleanup is not an acceptable form of unrelated cleanup.

 ## Swift rules